grislyeye/grislyeye.com/content/blog/spark-lifepath-system/spark-lifepath-system.md

 ![Cover of Gloriana](./content/blog/spark-lifepath-system/gloriana.png "Cover of Gloriana")

-I've been throwing around the idea of using tables for all elements of my setting: rumours, locations, NPCs, etc. Everything is tabulated so that it can be randomly selected at a moment's notice, during play or prep.
+As part of my prep I've been using tables for all elements of my campaign: rumours, locations, NPCs, etc. Everything is tabulated so that it can be randomly selected at a moment's notice, during play or prep.
 It has a number of benefits.
 Firstly, it's an aid for improvisation and naturalism.

 It's also a succinct way of describing your setting.
-With a [spark table](https://www.bastionland.com/2017/11/electric-modernity-and-spark-tables.html), and the random tables I mentioned, you can get a pretty clear expression of your world.
+With a [spark table](https://www.bastionland.com/2017/11/electric-modernity-and-spark-tables.html), and the random tables I mentioned before, you can get a pretty clear expression of your world.

-I've found these random tables are flexible tools, and can be used in other contexts, such as the following impromptu lifepath system.
+These random tables are also flexible tools and can be used in other contexts, such as the following impromptu lifepath system.

 <aside>

-If you like the rollable tables and dice on this page, they are [re-usable widgets](https://developer.mozilla.org/en-US/docs/Web/API/Web_components/Using_custom_elements) you can use on your own pages.
+If you like the rollable tables and dice on this page, they are [re-usable widgets](https://developer.mozilla.org/en-US/docs/Web/API/Web_components/Using_custom_elements) you can put in your own pages.
 You can find them here:

 - [\<vellum-dice>](https://github.com/grislyeye/vellum-dice)
 - [\<vellum-random-table>](https://github.com/grislyeye/vellum-random-table)

-You can easily wack them into Markdown files or your Blogger.com HTML.
+Paste them into Markdown files or your Blogger.com HTML.

 </aside>

 ## Lifepath

-This is a lifepath system based on *Cyberpunk RED*.
-You can plug your own setting/campaign tables into it to quickly create a lifepath system customised to your setting.
-With a few rolls, you can create rich characters that are embedded into your campaign.
+This is a customisable lifepath system based on the one from *Cyberpunk RED*.
+You can plug your own tables into it to quickly create a lifepath system customised to your setting.
+With a few rolls, you can create rich characters that are embedded within your campaign.

 Create the following tables:

 * A spark table for the themes and motifs of your setting.
 * A rumour table for your campaign.
-* d66 tables for locations, cultures, backgrounds, and careers from your setting.
+* Tables for locations, cultures, backgrounds, and careers from your setting.
 * A table of notable NPCs.

-...and follow the procedure below to create a rough outline of a new character:
+...and follow the procedure below to create a rough outline for new characters:

 1. Roll for your homeland from the locations table.
 2. Roll for your culture and/or background.